 Keep in mind that these numbers come from the entire length of time it took between the asset’s initial failure to the completion of its repairs, including these stages:

-Also keep in mind that MTTR is best when examined as a trend.
-You won’t get much out of a single number, but taking several different MTTRs in consideration – such as a different MTTR for every month in a twelve-month period – can help you identify patterns in your asset’s operational failures.
+Also, keep in mind that MTTR is best when examined as a trend.
+You won’t get much out of a single number, but taking several different MTTRs into consideration – such as a different MTTR for every month in twelve months – can help you identify patterns in your asset’s operational failures.

 What is the ideal MTTR?